• Skip to primary navigation

 • Add sausage to a skillet and cook over medium heat until cooked through, breaking it apart as it cooks.
 Drain any excess grease.

 • In a small skillet heat butter over medium heat and add thinly sliced apples.
-Cook until the apples are soft.
+Cook until the apples are soft, then chop into bite sized pieces.

-• Roll out the puff pastry into a square and then divide the square into 6 equal squares.
+• Roll out the puff pastry into a 14 inch square and then cut the square into 6 equal squares.
+Brush the edges with the egg wash.
 Place the sausage egg mixture in the center of each square and top with remaining ½ cup of cheese.
 Add a slice or two of apple.
 Bring the corners to the center and pinch the sides together.

 Video